 It cannot be guaranteed that the company will generate sufficient cash flow in order to finance the on-going operation.
 Further, it cannot be guaranteed that the company will receive additional financing at terms, which are beneficial for current shareholders and at all times.
 A failure in receiving additional financing at the right moment could result in that the company has to postpone, cut down or close down activities.

-As per the date of this release, Savosolar, given normal burn rate and revenue streams, cannot anticipate that the cash position will be sufficient for the next 12 months.
 The Board is constantly addressing the financing of the operations as a major part of the company’s growth strategy.

 Savosolar takes active measures to protect its intellectual property by obtaining patents and undertaking monitoring activities in its major markets.
 The company uses for this a well-known IPR service provider Berggren Oy.